PORTUGAL FAQ

 How welcoming is Portugal to LGBTQIA+ travelers?

-Portugal is considered one of the most LGBTQ+-friendly destinations in the world.
-In recent years, Portugal has doubled down on the acceptance of LGBTQ+ people with progressive changes in policies for transgender and intersex people, as well as stronger punishments for hate crimes.
+Portugal is one of the most LGBTQ+-friendly destinations in the world.
+Recent laws show stronger support for LGBTQ+ people, with progressive changes in policies for transgender and intersex people, as well as stronger punishments for hate crimes.

 READY FOR AN EXPERIENCE?